-In relation to a specific incident of cyber-bullying, our school will follow the processes set out in our school's behaviour policy.
+In relation to a specific incident of cyber-bullying, the school will follow the processes set out in the school behaviour policy.
 Where illegal, inappropriate or harmful material has been spread among pupils, the school will use all reasonable endeavours to ensure the incident is contained.